 Okay, I also added some wooden beads just to complete my homage to the 70s.

 Tips for Measuring Your Cord

 My pot was about 8.5 inches tall and 9 inches in diameter at the top.
-I measured each cord to be about 120 inches long (or 60 inches when folded in half to form two strings).
+I measured each cord to be about 120 inches long (or 60 inches when you fold it in half to form two strings).